Wednesday, December 25, 2024

 Fermat's Christmas theorem

-He stated in tbe letter that among (odd) primes, those (and, obviously, as shown below (art.
-2), only those) of the form p = 1 (mod 4) can be so written (i. e., those primes which yield 1 as remainder/residue on dividing by 4).
+He stated in the letter that among (odd) primes, those (and, obviously, as shown below (art.
+2, proposition III), only those) of the form p = 1 (mod 4) can be so written (i. e., those primes which yield 1 as remainder/residue on dividing by 4).

 e. g.: